Cut a 3-hour video

 HH:MM:SS time inputs

 Type exact start, duration, and end values.
-Bidirectional — the inputs and handles stay in lockstep.
+Bidirectional sync — the input values and timeline handles stay in perfect lockstep.

 Auto-split into clips

-Pick 15 s / 30 s / 1 m / 2 m / 5 m or a custom interval.
-ClipFlixx slices the trimmed range into up to 1000 clips with one click.
+Pick 15s / 30s / 1m / 2m / 5m presets or configure a custom interval.
+Slices the trimmed range into up to 1000 clips with one single click.

 Aspect ratios for every platform